 A dental crown is a long-lasting, natural-looking way to preserve a tooth.
-Our goal is always to provide you with the most natural looking smile possible.
+Our goal is always to provide you with the most beautiful smile possible.
 When a tooth cannot be restored with a filling, a crown is an excellent option.
 A lot of people have reservations about dental crowns, perhaps referring to a friend’s dental work where they can see a black line near the gums.

 Years ago, dental materials were limited and often porcelain fused to a gold crown was the only option.
-Many breakthroughs in dental materials have occurred and EMA Dental continues to stay up to date as our materials evolve.
+Many breakthroughs in dental materials have occurred, and EMA Dental continues to stay up to date as our materials evolve.
 Now there are stunning all-ceramic crowns, no gold, and no black line.
 These crowns will look and feel like they have been in your mouth your entire life, and they will be absolutely undetectable.

-Typically, there will be three impressions taken throughout the hour procedure, and there will also be breaks in between for the patient.
+Typically, there will be three impressions taken throughout the hour-long procedure, and there will also be breaks in between for the patient.
 Once the preparation is finished, you will have a temporary crown placed.
 The temporary crown consists of an acrylic, plastic material and is very durable.
 The second appointment will be 3-4 weeks later, and for a single tooth, will require a half hour.
 Often, patients will not require anesthetic for this visit.
-The temporary crown is removed and the new permanent crown will be placed and adjusted if necessary.
-You and your doctor will discuss aesthetics and feel of the new crown, and if both are satisfied, the crown will be cemented with permanent cement.
+The temporary crown is removed, and the new permanent crown will be placed and adjusted if necessary.
+You and your doctor will discuss aesthetics and the feel of the new crown, and if both are satisfied, the crown will be cemented with permanent cement.

 First, a crown will restore function, strength, and health to a previously compromised tooth.
 A crown gives you the chance to save your underlying tooth structure when fracture or decay occurs.
 Your new crown should last anywhere between 7-10 years or longer; the life expectancy of a crown varies between individuals and is largely based on how people care for their mouth in general.
 Because a crown is all one material and made to be completely lifelike, a tooth’s aesthetics are always improved.